equal-lang/equal/README.md

 - else if the variable is a string
 - if nothing is assigned explicitly, the value of the variable is ```""```
 - implict conversions between types will throw error
-##### Scope
-- an variable is available in the div block the variable is defined in as well as all its children

 ##### Notes
 - variables can be redefined
 - expressions must be assigned to variables to be used later